Kimba, South Australia: Climate

+Kimba has a mediterranean-influenced semi-arid climate (Köppen: BSk/Csa), with very warm, dry summers and mild, somewhat wetter winters.
+Temperatures vary throughout the year, with average maxima between 31.6 C in January and 15.5 C in July, and average minima between 16.0 C in February and 5.0 C in July.
+Annual precipitation is low, averaging 345.7 mm, between 85.6 precipitation days- primarily concentrated in winter.
+The town has 99.4 clear days and 111.6 cloudy days annually.
+Extreme temperatures have ranged from 47.0 C on 24 January 2019 to -1.7 C on 15 July 1968.

-Kimba is located within a dry (arid and semi arid) climate zone, where precipitation is less than the total potential evapotranspiration.
-The region is characterised by hot summers and relies on cool winter rainfall for cereal (dominantly wheat and barley with smaller amounts of oats and canola) agriculture.
+Kimba is located north of Goyder's Line, where precipitation is less than the total potential evapotranspiration.
+Winter rainfall is essential for cereal (predominantly wheat and barley with some oats and canola) agriculture.
 Grazing is also practised, largely that of merino sheep for wool production with smaller amounts of cattle grazing.
-Water for stock is sourced solely from rainfall due to the paucity of reliable groundwater in the district, and often summer thunderstorms can supplement the winter rainfall for grazing purposes.
+Water for stock is sourced solely from rainfall due to the paucity of reliable groundwater in the district.

-Kimba and the associated Buckleboo agricultural area is one of a small number of communities on Eyre Peninsula located significantly to the north of Goyders Line in South Australia.
-This line represents a remarkable development in climatic understanding from the 19th century in that it was the first recognition of the vagaries of highly variable rainfall and climatic conditions with respect to European style agriculture.